EmmanuelAlmonte/CSCI114JavaScript/README.md

-# JavaScriptCourseFinalProject
+Contains all the assignments completed for CIS 114 course.
-This is my JavaScript course final project website.
+This is a JavaScript course.